sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## UpdateUserMetadata

-> UpdateUserMetadataResponse UpdateUserMetadata (string userId, string apiToken = null, UpdateUserMetadataData updateUserMetadataData = null)
+> UpdateUserMetadataResponse UpdateUserMetadata (string apiToken, string userId, UpdateUserMetadataData updateUserMetadataData = null)

 Update a user metadata - When updating existing items of a user metadata by their keys or adding new items to the metadata